Patriots Punish Tory Thieves

 Walk to the house if you wish.

 The incomplete house may have been used as a militia muster point and fortified blockhouse during the war.
 Martin married Nancy Shipp in 1784, prompting him to finish it.
-Martin raised it to three stories, plus a basement with a fireplace large enough “‘to roast an ox.’”[6]
+He raised it to three stories, plus a basement with a fireplace large enough “‘to roast an ox.’”[14]
 As you can still see, the walls were two feet thick, reportedly covered with white stucco and visible for miles.

 Martin died while fighting a forest fire with his wife, enslaved workers, and neighbors in 1822, around age 66.
-He reportedly lay down on a flat rock near the house to rest while Nancy took over the fight, and when she returned, he was dead.[7]
-She lived another 19 years, and they are both buried in the family cemetery nearby.
+He reportedly lay down on a flat rock near the house to rest while Nancy took over the fight, and when she returned, he was dead.[15]

 If you want to visit the graveyard, you can walk down the open part of the slope, to the left facing away from the house, and back to the intersection of SR 1175.
 The graves are to the right.